dougeby/IntuneDocs/intune/device-management.md

 ## Next steps

-- Choose **Device Actions** to see a list of device actions that have been performed on devices you manage and the current state of those actions.
+- Choose **Device Actions** to see the status of actions taken on devices you manage.
 ![Monitor device actions](./media/monitor-device-actions.png)